Croebh/avrae-sublime/README.md

 # Avrae Utilities for SublimeText
 A plugin for [Sublime Text](https://www.sublimetext.com/) containing utilities for the [Avrae](https://avrae.io) Discord bot

+## Important Note
+This package makes a remote connection to the Avrae API in order to collect and update the information.
+It only does this by request, and will not make any outward connection without being prompted to by the user.

 ## Setup
 In order for this plugin to have your permissions to grab and update your GVARs, Workshop Aliases, or Workshop Snippets, you need to give it your token.